• Skip to primary navigation

 Exhaustion

 Exhaustion is the main symptom of dermatologist burnout.
-It includes a profound physical and emotional fatigue that undermines your ability to work effectively and feel positive about your work.
+It includes a profound physical and emotional fatigue that undermines your ability to work effectively and which can then lead to a very negative outlook at your work, it can even result in anxiety about work itself.
 This feeling may come from the constant demands of patients, intense time pressure, or having too much work to do.
-In this state of exhaustion, you may be unable to concentrate and perform basic tasks.
+In this state of exhaustion starts having a negative effect on your cognitive abilities, for example, poor memory, difficulties concentrating, lack of overview and planning.

 Depersonalization